kdubois/CamelQuarkusVoter/README.md

 1. Install the Openshift Serverless (Knative) Operator
 1. Install Openshift Serverless "Knative Serving" component
 1. Install AMQ Streams (Kafka) Operator
-1. Using the kubefiles/configmap-example.yaml and kubefiles/secrets-example.yaml as an example, create a secrets.yaml and configmap.yaml and apply the yamls (eg. kubectl apply -f kubefiles/secrets.yaml -f kubefiles/configmap.yaml)
+1. Using the kubefiles/config/configmap-example.yaml and kubefiles/config/secrets-example.yaml as an example, create a secrets.yaml and configmap.yaml and apply the yamls (eg. kubectl apply -f kubefiles/config/secrets.yaml -f kubefiles/config/configmap.yaml)
 1. In the AMQ Streams operator, install the kafka cluster component.
-Make sure the cluster name matches up with the cluster service name in the kubefiles/configmap.yaml file.
+Make sure the cluster name matches up with the cluster service name in the kubefiles/config/configmap.yaml file.
 1. Install a Postgresql Database (you can use the built in Openshift template).
-Name the db 'votedb' and set the username and password to what you have configured in the kubefiles/secrets.yaml.
+Name the db 'votedb' and set the username and password to what you have configured in the kubefiles/config/secrets.yaml.
 1. Build and deploy the applications.
-If you're logged in to Openshift in your terminal, you can run `mvn clean package -Pnative -Dquarkus.kubernetes.deploy` and Quarkus will take care of building native binaries and deploying them to Openshift and it will even configure the wiring to use the secrets and configmaps for you.
-Otherwise you may also use the kubefiles/applications/* to deploy the applications (eg. using ArgoCD)
+If you're logged in to Openshift in your terminal, you can run `mvn clean package -Dnative -Dquarkus.kubernetes.deploy` and Quarkus will take care of building native binaries and deploying them to Openshift and it will even configure the wiring to use the secrets and configmaps for you.
+Alternatively you can also let Quarkus build & push native container images using the Quarkus CLI: `quarkus push --also-build --native --registry=quay.io`.
+And then use the kubefiles/argo/* yamls to deploy the applications (eg. using ArgoCD)

 you can also build the image and deploy with knative, eg. kn service create cameldemo-processor --env-from cm:appconfig --env-from secret:db --image=quay.io/kevindubois/cameldemo-processor --force

 Bonus Feature
 -------------

 There is also a twitter module that searches for matching keywords in tweets addressed to me (@kevindubois) and adds them to the kafka votes topic as well.
 The same process applies as for the above modules to deploy.
 Either run locally with `mvn quarkus:dev` or deploy to kubernetes with eg. `mvn clean package -Pnative -Dquarkus.kubernetes.deploy`.
 Make sure to update your application.properties and/or kubefiles/secrets.yaml with your twitter credentials.